-Should I be Impressed?
+Should I be impressed?

 During weekly testimony meetings, most of the healings I heard about as a kid were not quite relatable to my life.
-They were grandeur stories about instantaneous healings, which I had not experienced.
+They were stories of grandeur about instantaneous healings, which I had not experienced.
 Though I grew up in Christian Science, my religion was fairly distant to me until I was eleven.
-Attending church services were just about the only times during the week that I thought about God.
+Just about the only times during the week that I thought about God was when I attended church services.
 When I finally began to embrace Christian Science and further my study, I really began to understand why it made so many people feel inspired and led to incredible healings.
 The one thing that was difficult for me was understanding how so many people seemed to have what I called “a-ha” moments.

 These moments were the ones in which Christian Scientists stood up to testify about an incredible, matter-defying, instantaneous healing.
 Upon hearing this, I would look around to see people in the church widen their eyes or give a knowing smirk, like they were all on the same page about where this story was about to go.
 These healings, although wonderful stories, seemed so distant from my own experience.
-It seemed as if I was not in on the secret.
+It seemed as if I was the only one not in on the secret.

-As I struggled with the idea of the instantaneous healing, I came across a passage from Science and Health with Key to the Scriptures by the founder of Christian Science, Mary Baker Eddy: “If honest, [a Christian Scientist] will be in earnest from the start, and gain a little each day in the right direction, till at last he finishes his course with joy” (21:12).
+As I struggled with the idea of the instantaneous healing, I came across a passage from “Science and Health with Key to the Scriptures” by the founder of Christian Science, Mary Baker Eddy: “If honest, [a Christian Scientist] will be in earnest from the start, and gain a little each day in the right direction, till at last he finishes his course with joy” (21:12).

 So I don’t have to continuously have “a-ha” moments?
 As I read that, I was really able to cherish the idea of progress.
 My growth in Science is not about one defining moment that transcends all material boundaries.
 I can start with a sincere devotion to God and constantly progress to “finish my course with joy.”

-Further along on that page of Science and Health, Mrs. Eddy talks about everyone’s eventual pull in the right direction.
-Regardless of where the initial destination may seem to be, everyone is ultimately pulled in the “right direction.”
+Further along on that page, Mrs. Eddy talks about everyone’s eventual pull in the “right direction.”
+Regardless of where the initial destination may seem to be, everyone is ultimately pulled in the right direction.
 The only requirement for receiving that guidance is that we have an honest devotion to Spirit.

-Rather than having big moments every once in a while, I interpret that passage as meaning that small, consistent steps are equally as-if not more- important than the barely believable stories.
+Rather than having big moments every once in a while, I interpret that passage as meaning that small, consistent steps are equally as––if not more important than––the barely believable stories.
 With this, I was also able to release the notion of comparison.
-Although I had not at that point felt that I had experienced a huge, testimony-worthy healing, I had been able to experience hundreds of healings that could easily go unnoticed.
+Although I had not at that point felt that I had experienced a huge, testimony-worthy healing, I had been able to experience hundreds of healings that had easily gone unnoticed.